rodhayl/MovibeCodingProjects/README.md

 This repository will grow as I explore new ideas and technologies.
 Potential areas of interest:

-- Web scraping utilities
+- Web scraping and automation utilities
-- Data visualization tools
+- Data visualization and analysis tools
-- Automation scripts
-- API integrations
+- API integrations and wrappers
-- CLI tools
+- CLI productivity tools
 - Machine learning experiments
+- Media processing utilities
 - And whatever sparks curiosity!

 ---